Aswin7747/Blinkit-Analysis-Power-BI/README.md

 Sales by Outlet Size: Represented using treemaps or bar charts.
 Sales by Outlet Location: Illustrated through geographic maps or clustered column charts.
 All Metrics by Outlet Type: Created a dashboard with KPIs and aggregated metrics, combining slicers for interactive filtering.
-Interactive Features:

-6. Added slicers for filtering by fat content, item type, outlet location, and establishment type.
+7. Interactive Features:Added slicers for filtering by fat content, item type, outlet location, and establishment type.
 Enabled drill-through and drill-down options to explore detailed insights from summary views.
-Testing and Validation:

-7. Cross-verified the calculated metrics against the source data to ensure accuracy.
+8. Testing and Validation:Cross-verified the calculated metrics against the source data to ensure accuracy.
 Tested all visualizations for responsiveness and correctness of filters.
-Dashboard Finalization:

-8. Organized all visualizations into a cohesive and user-friendly dashboard.
+9. Dashboard Finalization:Organized all visualizations into a cohesive and user-friendly dashboard.
 Used consistent color schemes and labeled charts clearly for better readability.